How can I do a DNA test?

 No, no substance can alter a person's DNA.
 But the samples you send to the lab can be contaminated or degraded by many environmental factors.
 Take care to keep them in paper envelopes, avoid handling them with your fingers, and above all do not use a plastic bag.

 Relationship DNA testing compares the genetic profiles of two or more people to determine a common biological heritage.
 In general, the test highlights the similarities and differences that make up your genetic fingerprint and evaluates your match rate in order to give you results corresponding to your search for a relationship.

 Under no circumstances can this study be established without comparing different individuals , because your DNA is unique and does not contain the genetic profiles of your family, but only its heritage.

 Do you want to remove any doubt about your biological origin or that of a loved one?
-But you do not don't know which test is best suited to your situation, follow our guide !!
-On infotestadn.com we you propose to guide you on the possible tests currently by putting you in the situation of a search for paternity or maternity .
+But you don't know which test is best suited to your situation?
+Follow our guide !!
+On infotestadn.com we provide you with guidance on the tests currently available by putting you in the position of a search for paternity or maternity .
 Go for it !
 It's simple and free and it will allow you to already have solid information before contacting the laboratory.

 Which DNA test to choose?